-Driving a car can be the least sustainable choice of travel, but it’s can be a necessity.
-It’s a good idea to familiarise yourself with ways to save on fuel, money as well as cutting air pollution down while you’re at it.
+Driving a car can be the least sustainable choice of travel, but it can be a necessity.
+It’s a good idea to familiarise yourself with ways to save on fuel, money and air pollution.

 ✔ Be sure to check your tyre pressures regularly especially before long journeys.
 Under-inflated tyres will use up more fuel as they increase rolling resistance.

 ✔ Using the right engine oil makes all the difference, check your handbook for the correct specification.

 ✔ Your car will be most efficient if it’s being regularly serviced.

 ✔ Although handy to have when needed, roof-racks and boxes increase your fuel consumption, take them off if they’re not being used to reduce drag and save on fuel.

 ✔ Lose any unnecessary baggage, extra weight means extra fuel.

 ✔ Plan ahead and know where you’re going.
 Getting lost lengthens journeys and also means using up more fuel.

 ✔ Combine short trips, cold starts use more fuel so it pays to group your errands together when you can.

 ✔ Start your engine when you’re ready to set off on your journey, an idle engine wastes fuel and your engine will warm up quicker when you’re moving too.